elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 In this chapter, we are going to learn about supervisors and also about applications.
 We are going to create not one, but two supervisors, and use them to supervise our processes.

 ## Our first supervisor

+**TODO**: state the role of this first supervisor, possibly relating it to the role of the second supervisor, which was also not mentioned.

 Creating a supervisor is not much different from creating a GenServer.
 We are going to define a module named `KV.Supervisor`, which will use the [Supervisor](https://hexdocs.pm/elixir/Supervisor.html) behaviour, inside the `lib/kv/supervisor.ex` file: